wkonarzewski/otomoto/selenium/README.md

 ### How does it work:
-- open the website
+- Open the website and accept the cookies
-- creating list of links to all pages
+- Collect every cars’ link from all/100 pages
-- creating list of links to offers from all pages
+- Use the link collected above enter each them
-- scraping desired data from every offer
+- Scraping desired data from each page of cars

 ### Before run the file: